usc-isi-i2/rltk/docs/overview.rst

 Evaluation
 ----------

-After designing the "magical function", you need a way to judge it's performance.
-RLTK has a built-in package called evaluation which includes three basic components:
+After designing the "magical function", you need a way to judge its performance.
+RLTK has a built-in package called ``Evaluation`` which includes three basic components:

 * Groud Truth: Ground truth data.
 * Trial: Store the result of prediction of candidate pairs.